 Back at the Slimelight Nightclub, Fonti learns about his mens’ failed attempt at attacking the women while he’s using a urinal.
 Afterwards, he tells his bodyguards to locate the ladies’ hideout before taking his leave.
 Just then, the elevator operator tells the hired muscle about a guy that’s right outside the establishment and that they “called for him”.
 Later, they reach the man named Vincent Barbarino Testavino and demand for some useful information about “the two young ladies” within their boss’ employ.
 Vinnie claims to not know anything about it, but he quickly talks after being held up at gunpoint as he exclaims that Fonti has gotten himself “on the bad side of the Brides”.
 Meanwhile over at Stump Towers (ugh), Libby, Carrie, Tweety, Mercy and Lulu arrive as they make their way up to the private penthouse.
 As they prepare to unwind, Carrie tells a butler named James to inform their fellow teammate named Spyder to find out whom the Pinheads work for and that she also wants to talk to Deseo.

 Following a relaxing time in the private sauna, Libby and Carrie learn from Spyder that she tracked a phone call from the Slimelight Nightclub to a bowery warehouse shortly after they initially left the establishment.
 From there, the Pinheads were picked up by a pair of checker cabs and dropped off within the alley in time for them to intercept our two ladies.
 With them realizing that the gang was working with Fonti, Spyder then informs them that the local informant named Vincent Testavino was called over to the club not long after the attempted assault in order to inform Joe about the incident.
 From there, Deseo comes in with a bunch of weapons and tells Carrie & Libby that they’re ready to strike back.
 We then have a quick scene over at a diner where a female detective is in the middle of a phone call with an inside source over at the night club.
 After being informed that the Don “has run afoul of the Brides”, the detective says that the famed “22 Brides” don’t even exist, yet the inside source informs her that the injured street gang say otherwise.
 From there, the detective says that they may wind up capturing “this mythical girl gang” in addition to Fonti.
 However, her inside source essentially warns her to be careful with this endeavor before hanging up.
-Afterwards, the elevator operator is about to return to the lift before he finds Carrie & Libby walking out of it as they arrive to perform for the patrons.
+Afterwards, the elevator operator is about to return to the lift before she finds Carrie & Libby walking out of it as they arrive to perform for the patrons.

-Over the next hour, they perform their set before Libby eventually makes her way into a back room She’s ultimately met upon by Joe in a creepy manner, but Carrie manages to come to her rescue and holds Fonti up at gunpoint.
+Over the next hour, they perform their set before Libby eventually makes her way into a back room.
+She’s ultimately met upon by Joe in a creepy manner, but Carrie manages to come to her rescue and holds Fonti up at gunpoint.
 Unfortunately, the ladies are suddenly cornered by Joe’s bodyguards who proceeds to stick them up with their weapons.
 Fortunately, the rest of the Brides arrive to stick the goons up.
 Sadly, they’re all suddenly out gunned when the rest of Fonti’s men pop up and surround them.
 From there, Issue 1 ends with Joe offering to spare their lives if they agree to work for him, even sweeting the deal by helping Carrie and Libby’s mother be freed from her prison sentence.

 Issue 2 ultimately begins outside of the Celestial Casino as a mob boss named Bobby The Dog arrives.
 However, he ultimately gets assassinated by a fellow Bride named Hardkiss.
 Afterwards, another Bride member named Frenchie (who carried the cigarette tray back at the Slimelight Night Club) jumps onto Manny’s back and causes him to shoot two of his fellow bodyguards before subduing him by firing at his foot.
 The remaining goon attempts to retaliate, but he’s ultimately taken down by a barrage of kunais, courtesy of Tweety.
 From there, Libby, Carrie and Dark Ali arrive onto the scene, subduing Manny before telling him to inform his fellow bosses of the looming threat that’s coming to him “courtesy of Don Joe Fonti and the 22 Brides”.

 Back over at Stump Towers in Manhattan, Lulu gets chastised by her father Ronald (more eye-rolling from me) for spending far too much money, especially since she purchased a Humvee for her group’s operations.
 However, she sweet-talks her way out of the situation before Ronald tells Lulu’s main butlers James & Joseph to keep track of her or else as he takes his leave.
-Afterwards, Deseo comes and informs her that Spyder hasn’t found a way that the group can get out of their current partnership with Fonti.
+Afterwards, Deseo comes in and informs her that Spyder hasn’t found a way that the group can get out of their current partnership with Fonti.
 As such, they have to rely on their “inside source” to come up with another way for them to work.
 Over at the Slimelight Night Club, the drag queen doorman named Marilyn is ultimately given a break from his duty.
 With Fonti learning that the bodyguards have been put on a strict, high alert for his “rival” ever since the Brides’ previous infiltration of the building from over a month ago, Marilyn ultimately reaches the main club and wonders if this adversary could help our main ladies out of their situation, since Fonti is going to just string Carrie & Libby along and use them to knock off the opposing mob out in Las Vegas with the promise of helping their mother out, only to ultimately leave them in the lurch.
 Over in Joe’s office, he learns from a woman named Go-Go that she was forced by the Brides into double-crossing him.
 As such, she swears to do whatever it takes to “make it straight” with him.

 Over at a motel in Henderson, Nevada, the Brides are hiding out there as Tweety, Mercy and Hardkiss return with some groceries.
 Suddenly, Libby accidentally opens up their room door with enough force to spill their newly-acquired food and knock Mercy over the railing, though she’s thankfully saved by Hardkiss.
 Dark Ali peaks out to inquire about the ruckus as the spilled, red liquid briefly triggers a traumatic moment from Libby’s past, mainly of a bloodied person at the bottom of some stairs before her mother gets placed in prison, due to aggravated assault and second-degree murder.
-Afterwards, Libby is snapped out by Carrie and promises her that they’ll get their mom out of jail.
-Libby asks her if Fonti will truly live up to the bargain, to which Carrie says that they don’t have choice at the moment.
+Afterwards, Libby is snapped out of her traumatic memory by Carrie and promises her that they’ll get their mom out of jail.
+Libby asks her if Fonti will truly live up to the bargain, to which Carrie says that they don’t have much of a choice at the moment.

 Back over in Manhattan, the trench coat detective named Fernandez arrives at a diner before she discreetly talks with her contact.
 She goes on to learn that the Brides were blackmailed into working for Fonti with the promise of busting a loved one out of prison if they followed his orders.
-Fernandez then tells her inside source to dig further into this operation in order to find out any further details, or else their whole operation will have been for nothing.
+Fernandez then tells her inside source to keep digging in order to find out any further details, or else their whole operation will have been for nothing.
 Over at an Italian Restaurant in the Little Italy district, Fonti meets up with an abnormal man named Adam.
 They’ve ultimately managed to reach a truce with their businesses before he takes his leave, to which Joe tells his bodyguards to rub out his newest business partner.

 Back over at the Henderson-based motel, the Brides are having brunch courtesy of Dark Ali.
 Carrie explains that they only have one more mob boss to take out before the group is suddenly met upon by a loud rumble.
-It turns out a pair of military-grade helicopters have descended upon their room before they proceed to open fire.
+It turns out that a pair of military-grade helicopters have descended upon their room before they proceed to open fire.
 Thankfully, the Brides manage to avoid the bullet storm as Carrie tells them to split up before ultimately regrouping at the bowling alley.
 As she evades the opposing gunfire, Hardkiss manages to toss a grenade underneath a car where it gets blown up towards one of the enemy helicopters, taking it out in a fiery explosion.
 Most of them manage to slip away, but Tweety and Mercy end up getting cornered before they’re ultimately forced to surrender to the remaining copter.

 Later, Carrie and Libby arrive at the bowling alley, initially believing that they were the only ones to survive the sudden attack.
 However, they suddenly find themselves surrounded by a group of thugs with Tweety and Mercy as their prisoners, having learned about their meet-up spot by interrogating Tweety.
 From there, Issue 2 ends with Adam approaching them and offering up a deal: He’ll spare their lives if they side with him and assassinate Don Joe Fonti.